syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/11.orchestration/docs.en.md

 Using a storage template, you get a volume with a UID.
 You can pass this UID to a virtual machine using a parameter, where the volume will show up as an additional block device, just like an additional hard disk.
 Using that block device, data can be stored persistently.

 You can also build a setup where a virtual machine has more than 50 GiB of storage.
 In that case you do not need to create the volume in a separate stack, you can just expand the orchestration template for your virtual machine.
-A complete setup would look like this:

 <!--- TODO: Code fehlt. -->